Tuura-Suu

 Tuura-Suu is a village in the Issyk-Kul Region of Kyrgyzstan.
 It is part of the Ulakol rural community within the Tong District.
 Its population was 868 in 2021.
+Located 60 km far from Bakykchy if you coming from east and 65 km from Bökönbaev if you coming from west.
+On both options you can take tern towards mountains from village Kara- Talaa.
+In Tong District two villages with similar name Tuura-Suu, which may cause confusion with directions.